sichkar-valentyn/Intelligent_Mobile_Robot/README.md

 <br/>HPSWB with Ultrasonic Sensors - view from one side
 ![Side](images/SWB_with_Ultrasonic_Sensors_Side.jpg)

-### Figure below shows the results of working system in Real Time by SPARQL Querying of the KB
+### Figure below shows the results of working system in Real Time by SPARQL Querying of the Knowledge Base
 ![SPARQL_Querying](images/SPARQL_Querying_of_KB.png)

 ### This figure shows the results of Neural Network Knowledge Base